njitacm/Swipe/README.md

 Swipe
 =====

-iPad app register.
+iPad register app.
 For use with Porygon